INDIANAPOLIS — Prep players may have to wait a little longer to start accepting scholarship offers.

 But Long, senior associate athletic director at UCLA, said the committee was compelled to propose a change after recruits and their families said they had felt pressured to make decisions before knowing enough about the school's academic programs.
 Coaches also told the cabinet they were under increased pressure to "keep up" by making offers to younger and younger players or lose out on top recruits.

-The issue has drawn headlines when some men's basketball coaches started making offers to middle school players.
+The issue has drawn headlines when some men's basketball coaches started making offers to middle school players.9 comments on this story

 The recruiting cabinet also wants to give coaches more flexibility in calling recruits, their parents or legal guardians.
 If approved, coaches could contact recruits and their families once a month from June 15 of their sophomore year through July 31 of their junior year in high school.